nevdelap/ned/README.md

 # Machine Setup To Build Ned

 * Install rust as per: https://www.rust-lang.org/en-US/install.html
+* (Windows) Install Visual Studio Build Tools 2017 as per: https://www.visualstudio.com/downloads/

 # Build Ned

-### To build for the current Linux platform.
+### To build for the current platform.

-Last tested on Ubuntu 17.10 with Rust 1.24.1.
+Last tested on Ubuntu 17.10 and on Windows 10 1709 with Rust 1.24.1.

 ```
 cd ned